 ward, is addressed here: http://www.uvm.edu/~lkaelber/bull2013-Kaelber1.pdf.

-In early 2014 an exhibit will address "children's euthanasia" in detail.
+In early 2014 an exhibit addressed "children's euthanasia" in Hamburg.
 The

 exhibit is entitled 'Euthanasia: The Murder of People with Disabilities and

 Mental Illnesses in Hamburg during National Socialism" (Euthanasie.
 Die